 After reading the various sections of this lesson you will be able to:

-- (1) Comprehend the text in its totality.

-- (2) Develop the ability to read between the lines and understand the real motive of the author in writing this poem.

-- (3) Appreciate and evaluate the poem.
+- Summarise the text of the poem "Ode to Autumn". - Develop the ability to read between the lines and understand the real motive of the author in writing this poem. - Appreciate and critically evaluate the poem.